Ron Cyrus: Death and tributes

 Cyrus was 70 years old when he died on February 28, 2006, of lung cancer at a Lexington hospital.
 He was buried in Louisa, Kentucky, with his funeral on March 5, at Big Woods Community Church in Wellington, Kentucky.
 A visitation was held on March 4 at the student union at his alma mater, Russel High School.
 As a tribute in his honor, the Kentucky House of Representatives observed a moment of silence on March 1, 2006.

-The song "I Miss You" by Cyrus' granddaughter Miley Cyrus was written for him and was featured on her 2007 album Hannah Montana 2: Meet Miley Cyrus.
-The song "Hey Daddy" by Cyrus' son Billy Ray Cyrus is also dedicated to him, on the album Wanna Be Your Joe.
+The song "I Miss You" by Cyrus's granddaughter Miley Cyrus was written for him and was featured on her 2007 album Hannah Montana 2: Meet Miley Cyrus.
+The song "Hey Daddy" by Cyrus's son Billy Ray Cyrus is also dedicated to him, on the album Wanna Be Your Joe.
 Billy Ray sang this song to Cyrus, the night before his death.
 In honor of Cyrus, his granddaughter, Miley chose to act as "Ronnie" for her character in the 2010 film The Last Song.
-She also changed her middle name from "Hope" to "Ray" in Cyrus' honor.
+She also changed her middle name from "Hope" to "Ray" in Cyrus's honor.
 A chapter of her autobiography Miles to Go is also dedicated to Cyrus.